chrisycd/chrisycd.github.io/scDesignPop/docs/reference/modifyMarginalModels.md

   `"quadratic"`, or `"none"`.
 (NOTE: currently only applicable to the negative binomial model.)

-- cellstate_colname:
+- celltype_colname:

-  A string for cell state variable name.
+  A string for cell type variable name.

 - snp_colname: